SchmidtDSE/afscgap/README.md

 <br>

 ### Basic Usage
-For example, this requests all records of Pasiphaea pacifica in 2021 from the Gulf of Alaska:
+For example, this requests all records of Pasiphaea pacifica in 2021 from the Gulf of Alaska to get the median bottom temperature:

 ```
+import statistics

 import afscgap

 result = afscgap.query(
     year=2021,
-    srvy='BSS',
+    srvy='GOA',
     scientific_name='Pasiphaea pacifica'
 )

+temperatures = [record.get_bottom_temperature() for record in result]
+print(statistics.median(temperatures))
 ```

 Using an iterator will have the library negotiate pagination behind the scenes: